TheDevMinerTV/Checkpoint-Generator/README.md

-# Checkpoint-Generator for Tellurium network
+# Checkpoint-Generator for Kegcoin Gold network

 This NodeJS utility generates the current checkpoints.csv file from a daemon and saves it to disk.